 When an accident does happen, accept it as part of the pleasure of owning a beautiful young dog.
 Be sure not to show anger or you will have ongoing problems.
 Tell your puppy ‘no, this is not the right place’ or similar words.
 Just clean up the mess and move on with your day and with the other aspects of training your puppy.

-A puppy grows up quickly and, before you know it, as long as you use patience and understanding, you will have a young dog that is well house trained and a pleasure to have as part of your family.
+A puppy grows up quickly, and as long as you use patience and understanding, he will grow to be an excellent house trained dog that adds pleasure to your family.

 Your dog, whether a puppy or adult dog, is always there for you whatever the situation.
 Always show him or her love and respect.